smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ## Potential downsides

 In Fig. 3 (Manage notification category setting), if user changed the behavior to "No sound", user won't notice anything even if SPP error occurred.
 This seems to be a potential issue, but it is up to the user's configuration.
-On the other hand, we should be very aware of the fact that SDL proxy notifies error with sound and/or vibration when SPP error occurred.
+On the other hand, we should be very aware of the fact that SDL proxy notifies error with sound and/or vibration when SPP error occurs.

 ## Impact on existing code